temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 You now know how to obtain a handle on a Workflow Execution and send a Signal to it through the Client, enabling dynamic interaction with your running business processes.

-## Retrieve details from Workflows
+## Retrieve billing period and total charged details

 You can also send a Query through the Client to retrieve information from a running or completed Workflow.
 The SDK provides the `WorkflowHandle.query` method to query a running or completed Workflow, allowing us to access details of the `subscriptionWorkflow`, without interrupting its execution.